Accounting & FinanceAccounting

 Business Interruption Crisis Management

 Graduates from Postgraduate Diploma in Enterprise Risk Management can apply exemptions of 2 modules: Business and Professional Ethics & Business Interruption Crisis Management.
 The exemption application must be made in writing with supporting documents at the same time when submitting the application form for the programme.
-Application fee of each module exemption is HK$500 (Non-refundable).
-Those with exempted modules are required to pay a fee of HK$1,000 per exempted module.

 Business and Professional Ethics - Mr. David Roper, BSc, MBA, LLM (Chinese Business Law), FCIM